durrendal/nebula-snap/README.md

 `nebula.nebula-cert` additionally has access to the `/home` `/mnt` and `/media` which should ease the process of configuring and validating nebula certificates.
 Once configured, client certificates for the `nebula` binary will still need to be placed into `/var/snap/nebula/common/certs` for the VPN to operate.

 For information on how to generate nebula certificates, please refer to the [official documentation maintained by Defined](https://nebula.defined.net/docs/guides/quick-start/)

+# Issues?

+Feel free to open an issue on [github](https://github.com/durrendal/nebula-snap) but note that this is only a mirror and as such I might not see the issue right away.
+The main repository can be found [here.](https://krei.lambdacreate.com/snap/nebula)

+And if you need to reach me, please feel free to reach out to me via email or on oftc or libera.

+- Durrendal